What Problem Does This Solve?

 Telemetry is automatic.
 You don’t need to manually send these events unless building custom analytics.

-Enum Comparison Examples
+Enum Usage Examples

 Quality Selection UI